shoriwe/bftool/README.md

                         Maximum number of process to have active at the same time -w WORDLIST, --wordlist WORDLIST
-                        Wordlist to use (can be used more than once) -m {wordlist,arguments}, --mode {wordlist,arguments}
+                        Wordlist to use (can be used more than once) -b BRUTEFORCE, --bruteforce BRUTEFORCE
+                        Generate a virtual wordlist based on rules ("chars=...,minlength=...,maxlength=...")
+  -m {wordlist,arguments}, --mode {wordlist,arguments}
-                        Mode to use during the function execution (way to divide the threads) (default=arguments)
+                        Mode to use during the function execution (way to divide the threads)
 ```

 ### Quick example